rohantuli7/ReWrite/README.md

 In our app we have asked the user to allow the application to store a .pdf file in the local storage of user's mobile phone.

+### Firebase
+We have used firebase for login, Sign up page and for real time data-base.
+The user must create an account in order to use the application.
+The sign-up page asks the user to enter his name, last name, username, email address, phone number and password.
+The application checks for valid email address and phone number.
+With the help of firebase, we have achieved verification via email.
+According to which a mail is been sent to the user given email which has a verification link, thus authenticating a valid user.

+The account details are stored in the firebase.
+Once the user has signed up, his username and password are verified each time the user logs in.
+A real-time database is a database system which uses real-time processing to handle workloads whose state is constantly changing.

+As multiple users sign up, the records are constantly updated so that when a user logs in, his credentials are checked and verified and only if the username and password match in the database the user is given access to the application or else a toast is given stating “invalid username/password”.